eric-z4/eric-z4.github.io/essays/asking-questions.md

 ### Analysis

 The header of the post concisely specifies a function and an issue with said function.
 The asker proceeds to give background information such as the purpose for using "window.open" and what OS/browsers they have tested the code on.
 While they could be more specific on what browsers they used for testing, their question was sufficient enough to yield several answers such as the one below.
 The only major flaw with the post is that it has never selected a final answer.
-Due to this, it has receieved answers up to 2023 despite being posted in 2013.
+Due to this, it has received answers up to 2023 despite being posted in 2013.

 ```
 Safari is blocking any call to window.open() which is made inside an async call.